Image by Cei Willis, graphic work by Sam Taylor

 Compared to Facebook, Google is a model citizen.
 Facebook’s one true goal is to add or tweak features so that users will gleefully offer up treasure troves of private information.
 They want real, three-dimensional life mirrored online in very precise detail.
 Facebook owns everything its users post, forever, also reserving the right to hand this data over to the government without notification.
 The best option for users would be to shutter their accounts, but in an age where social media is just an extension of a social life, this isn't exactly realistic.

 If you can't make the break, Stark advises you to check Facebook's privacy settings, which are purposefully labyrinthine.
 Though you might manage to go publicly incognito, Facebook will still have access to your data, selling it to advertisers and possibly handing it over to the NSA in bulk or via warrants.
 The same goes for Twitter with its recently announced private photo tool.
 These “private” photos may be hidden from public view, but Twitter will have access to the photo’s geo-data and content.

 “The internet has a long memory,” cautioned Kevin Mahaffey, who is the founder of an app called Lookout that protects your data from cybercrime.
 “Never put anything on a social network that you don't want your grandchildren to read or a History Channel special on your life to mention.”

-Mahaffey believes that the biggest privacy issue facing most people is their wilful volunteering of private information on an actively tell-all scale.
-Facebook, Twitter, Instagram and various other social media platforms are gold mines of personal data.
+Mahaffey believes that the biggest privacy issue facing most people is their willful volunteering of private information on an actively tell-all scale.
+Facebook, Twitter, Instagram, and various other social media platforms are gold mines of personal data.
 These services acquire as much data as possible, for which advertisers pay top dollar and governments lobby for secret access.
-These social media outlets have various privacy policies, so the best thing to do is to browse them and enable as many privacy protection settings as possible.
+These social media outlets have many different privacy policies, so the best thing to do is to browse them and enable as many privacy protection settings as possible.